 When you reach the second stage of the game, your student is ready to try the Sort it Activity.

-Sort It works with advanced phonics such as the “o” in “Joe,” “Note” and “Show” etc.
+Sort It works with advanced phonics such as the /oa/ in “Joe,” “note,” and “show,” etc.

-Sort It focuses on high-frequency words of a particular target sound, such as the “o” we discussed above.
+Sort It focuses on high-frequency words of a particular target sound, such as the /oa/.
 One of the best advantages of this activity is the fact that it integrates multiple CCSS simultaneously in just one phonics activity.

 If your kids are struggling to read multi-syllable words, you can start teaching them in the same way as you did with Sort It.
 But once you reach this stage, you need to begin increasing the challenge by adding multi-syllable words into the mix.

 It’s quite a big transition, so don’t worry if your kids don’t pick it up right away!

 Join me over on this Facebook video where I talk about how you can use Read It to improve the core strategy that kids need to read multi-syllable words successfully!